antifob/incus-windows/README.md

 Configurations are meant to support offline installs.
 This supports ensuring that no updates are part of the images.
 In other words, we're able to control when, if any, updates/patches will be installed.

-_Due to this, Windows 10 Enterprise does not have serial console access enabled; since it requires network connectivity._

 ### Storage space